polemion/nagios-mem-plugin/README.md

 # A Nagios plugin, for checking process memory limits.

-A Nagios plugin that checks defined memory limits for a selected process, (by name).
+A Nagios plugin that checks defined memory limits for a selected process (by name) ans swapping.

 '-p' process name to track.